 Alice wakes up to find a white rabbit wearing clothes.
 The rabbit forcefully drags Alice into the rabbit hole, where she encounters a frightful world where fairytale-like citizens wield dangerous weapons for an insidious cause.
 Unable to return home, can Alice find happiness in a world full of danger and beautiful young men?

 ~Rating system: The thing that I like about TokyoPop as a publisher is that they have a rating system on the backs of their manga volumes.
 This might not seem like a big deal, but unfortunately, a lot of libraries tend to shove manga and graphic novels into the Young Adult section without putting much thought into whether or not the item in question is appropriate for a Young Adult audience.
 More publishers need to be doing this and adding trigger warnings/content warnings for graphic novels.

-~Retelling: This is an interesting retailing (or at least I think it’s interesting).
-I always hesitate with Fairy Retellings or Retellings in general, especially with something like Alice and Wonderland, and while it’s definitely got some flaws, I found the plot and the characters interesting enough to hold my attention.
+~Retelling: This is an interesting retelling (or at least I think it’s interesting).
+I always hesitate with Fairy Retellings or Retellings in general, especially with something like Alice and Wonderland.
+It’s definitely got some flaws, however, I found the plot and the characters interesting enough to hold my attention.

 ~Slow Plot: The plot is super slow with this series, normally this would irritate me, but I don’t mind it with this particular series.
 I’m up to Volume 5 and I’m still not sure how this particular series is going to end, or how the romantic subplots are going to be resolved.
 There’s also this problem with series continuity, I know you start with Alice in the Country of Hearts, but then there’s the Country of Clover and the Country of Joker.
 Honestly, the whole numbering system is super confusing or at least is for me.